Digital Sundial

 - It provides the time at a glance.

-- The display can be at any convenient distance, hundreds or thousands of feet from the encoding cylinder.
+- The display can be at virtually any distance, hundreds or thousands of feet from the encoding cylinder.

 - The time is displayed in 10-min. increments.